StijnvdW/frontend-mentor-intro-section-with-dropdown-navigation-main/README.md

 ### Continued development

 There are still a few todo's that require some development:

-- intro text on desktop doesn't match designs due e.g. title, intro text
+- [nice to have] intro text on desktop doesn't match designs due e.g. title, intro text
-- list of clients width is incorrect on desktop
+- [nice to have] list of clients width is incorrect on desktop
-- mobile menu should be full width with a dark background
-- hide mobile menu when resizing to desktop
+- [nice to have] hide mobile menu when resizing to desktop

 ### Useful resources